 Want to learn more about diapering your baby?
 Come see us.

-If you have questions, want more tips on diapering your baby, or would even like to come in and practice diapering, please come in to see one of our Westchester Health pediatricians.
-We’re here, whenever and wherever you need us.
+If you have questions, want more tips on diapering your baby, or would even like to come in and practice diapering, please call (914) 232-1919 to make an appointment with one of our Westchester Health pediatricians.
+Whenever, wherever you need us, we’re here for you.

 To read Dr. Adler’s blog in full, click here.